 We covered biodegradable a few words up.
 Compostable is human-led biodegradation.

 I’m linking to an interesting article by Citzensustainable that covers compostable vs biodegradable very thoroughly.
 You might find it interesting.

 The term Greenwashing is a popular one lately.
 Greenwashing is a deceptive marketing scheme used to push products that seem to be green or eco-friendly but are not.
 Buyer beware!

-Fairtrade is a movement that aims at improving social and environmental standards while obtaining fair prices for producers in developing countries.
-Look for fairtrade marks on chocolate bars, coffee and even bananas.
+Fair Trade is another one of the trending green words that hot topic at the moment.
+Fair trade is a movement that aims at improving social and environmental standards while obtaining fair prices for producers in developing countries.
+Look for fair trade-marks on chocolate bars, coffee and even bananas.

 Organic also refers to farming practices.
 In this case, they refer to a standard of farming that doesn’t utilize pesticides and other harmful chemicals.
 You’ll see vegetables, fruit, wine and even clothing labelled as “organic” therefore referencing the farming practice.

 The word organic is attributed to so many other non-green terms as well, such as organic traffic (google analytics), organic shapes (art), or even referring to organs.

 I put Restoration as a word in on this page because it’s something I actually studied, Ecosystem restoration.
 The word restoration can refer to restoring furniture, which would essentially bring a piece back to its former glory.